seanh/snapshotter/README.markdown

 TODO
 ----

-Backup multiple sources to one dest: backup SRC1 SRC2 SRC3 ...
+Backup multiple sources to one dest: snapshotter SRC1 SRC2 SRC3 ...
 DEST.
 Just pass all the sources and then the dest to the rsync command.

 Specify multiple --link-dest arguments (one for every snapshot directory in